Dieter: Der Film: Critical reception

 The film received mostly negative reviews from critics.
 Christian Buß of spiegel.de called the film "a long delayed, completely humour-free animated biopic" and expressed that he felt it "makes the advertised product appear in a rather dubious light".
 Kino.de compared it negatively to Derrick: Die Pflicht ruft (Derrick: Duty calls), an animated parody of series Derrick.

 Viewing figures

 The official public premiere of the film took place on 4 March 2006 on RTL.
 Dieter: Der Film, which had been mainly advertised through cross promotion, had to compete with the popular programme Wetten, dass..?, which was running at the same time.
 However, contrarily to expert assessments, it reached 5.51 million viewers and thus a market share of 15,9%.

 Soundtrack

 A soundtrack to the movie was released on 3 March 2006 on Hansa Records.
-It features 12 new tracks by Dieter Bohlen, including a previously unreleased Modern Talking track "Shooting Star".
+It features 12 new tracks by Dieter Bohlen, including a previously unreleased Modern Talking track "Shooting Star" and track "Gasoline" in Blue System style.